 Hands up, who wants to add a bit more excitement to learning from home?

 With the support of our friends at Dell Technologies – the folks who provide the cool tech to help our cars go faster – we’ve switched up your homework, big time.
-We’ve ripped up the rulebook when it comes to lesson plans and brought in substitute teachers from the McLaren F1 team – and one of them just so happens to be one of the fastest people on the planet: F1 driver Lando Norris!
+We’ve ripped up the rulebook when it comes to lesson plans and brought in substitute teachers from the McLaren F1 team – and they just so happens to be some of the fastest people on the planet: F1 drivers Lando Norris and Daniel Ricciardo!

 Still not convinced?
 Well, there’s nothing stopping you from skipping these lessons.
-We’re not going to put you in detention but if you do skip them, you’re going to miss out on learning how to predict the future, understanding whether it’s possible to drive a car upside down, and knowing how to build a rocket-powered racer.
+We’re not going to put you in detention but if you do skip them, you’re going to miss out on learning how to use AI to win on and off the track, how aerodynamics make F1 cars go faster, and what materials the sport uses.

 So what are you waiting for?
 Keep scrolling and get to class!